DB-ERRSA/errsa-mc-knowledgebase/docs/plugins/floodgate.md

 Floodgate enables **Bedrock Edition players** to join the ERRSA MC Java server through Geyser.
 It handles Bedrock player authentication, identity mapping, and Bedrock-specific permission handling.

-Floodgate does **not** grant gameplay advantages or staff authority.

 ---